michaeldorner/BeeTee/README.md

 * Now you will find the `BluetoothManager.framework` in Targets → YourApp → Build Phases → Link Binary With Libraries:
 ![Alt text](/landingPage/linkLibrary.png)

 The folder can differ: Please take care about your iOS version!

+For iOS 8 or later you can use a new bash script.
+This bash script checks if you have put your files correctly. just run it in the terminal with
+`bash path/to/the/bashscript/checkheaders.sh`